Placemaking: History

 The concepts behind placemaking originated in the 1960s, when writers like Jane Jacobs and William H. Whyte offered groundbreaking ideas about designing cities that catered to people, not just to cars and shopping centers.
 Their work focused on the importance of lively neighborhoods and inviting public spaces.
 Jacobs advocated citizen ownership of streets through the now-famous idea of "eyes on the street."
 Whyte emphasized essential elements for creating social life in public spaces.

-The term came into use in the 1970s by landscape architects, architects and urban planners to describe the process of creating squares, plazas, parks, streets and waterfronts that will attract people because they are pleasurable or interesting.
+The term came into use in the 1970s by landscape architects, architects and urban planners to describe the process of creating squares, plazas, parks, streets and waterfronts to attract people because they are pleasurable or interesting.
 Landscape often plays an important role in the design process.
 The term encourages disciplines involved in designing the built environment to work together in pursuit of qualities that they each alone are unable to achieve.

 Bernard Hunt, of HTA Architects noted that: "We have theories, specialisms, regulations, exhortations, demonstration projects.
 We have planners.
 We have highway engineers.
 We have mixed use, mixed tenure, architecture, community architecture, urban design, neighbourhood strategy.
 But what seems to have happened is that we have simply lost the art of placemaking; or, put another way, we have lost the simple art of placemaking.
 We are good at putting up buildings but we are bad at making places."

 Jan Gehl has said "First life, then spaces, then buildings – the other way around never works"; and "In a Society becoming steadily more privatized with private homes, cars, computers, offices and shopping centers, the public component of our lives is disappearing.
 It is more and more important to make the cities inviting, so we can meet our fellow citizens face to face and experience directly through our senses.
 Public life in good quality public spaces is an important part of a democratic life and a full life."

 The writings of poet Wendell Berry have contributed to an imaginative grasp of place and placemaking, particularly with reference to local ecology and local economy.
 He writes that, "If what we see and experience, if our country, does not become real in imagination, then it never can become real to us, and we are forever divided from it...
 Imagination is a particularizing and a local force, native to the ground underfoot."

 In recent years, placemaking has been widely applied in the field of Sports Management and the sports industry.
 Often times, the idea of placemaking centers around urban real estate development, centralized around a stadium or sports district.